aws/aws-lc/SECURITY.md

 * Memory safety defects, undefined behavior, integer overflow, or reads of uninitialized memory
 * Secret-dependent timing, branching, or memory access in cryptographic operations
 * Incorrect algorithm implementations that weaken confidentiality, integrity, or authentication
-* Verification routines that accept an invalid signature, authentication tag, or certificate chain
+* Verification routines that accept an invalid signature or authentication tag, or a certificate that should be rejected
 * Failure to zeroize long-term or intermediate secret key material
 * Weaknesses in random number generation, such as insufficient seeding or repetition across `fork`
 * A security-relevant failure reported to the caller as success